Back to Blog

 This section of the official study guide, Australian Citizenship: Our Common Bond, is divided into several key topic areas:

 Because the topics span thousands of years and dozens of facts, this is the section where targeted practice makes the biggest difference.
-You can to identify exactly which sub-topics you need to revise.
+Take our free Australia and Its People practice test to identify exactly which sub-topics you need to revise, and read the source material in the official Our Common Bond PDF.

 Aboriginal and Torres Strait Islander Peoples